ldtteam/MinecoloniesWiki/source/workers/builder.md

 You now officially have a builder, **CONGRATULATIONS!**

 - **Note:** The Builder may *ONLY* build or upgrade any other Worker's hut up to the level of it's own hut.
 So, in order for the builder to upgrade any building, the Builder's Hut *MUST* be upgraded first.
-Then they will be able to upgrade any other building(s).
+Then it will be able to upgrade any other building(s).

 <br><br><br><br><br>

 ## A few things to consider

-The builder will not start another build assignment until they have finished the current one.
+The builder will not start another build assignment until it has finished the current one.

 You can go to the [Town Hall's GUI](../../source/buildings/townhall) and click on the Work Orders tab and cancel the current build as well as arrange the priorities of the other build orders you have there.
-If you cancel a work order, (and it was being built already) when you assign the build order again, the builder will continue where they left off.
+If you cancel a work order, (and it was being built already) when you assign the build order again, the builder will continue where it left off.

-Any block the builder removes (dirt, wood, planks, glass, etc.) while building and/or upgrading they will keep in their inventory until their inventory becomes full, or they may dump unnecessary items at the end of a build/upgrade into the Builder's Hut Inventory.
+Any block the builder removes (dirt, wood, planks, glass, etc.) while building and/or upgrading it will keep it in it's inventory until the inventory becomes full, or it may dump any unnecessary items at the end of a build/upgrade into the Builder's Hut Inventory.